-A Stamford domestic violence arrest for Assault in the third degree under CGS § 53a-61 requires you to report to Stamford Superior Court on the very next business morning.
+A Stamford domestic violence arrest for Assault in the third degree under Connecticut General Statutes § 53a-61 requires you to report to Stamford Superior Court the very next business morning.
 Domestic violence arrests in Stamford are hurried to court because the law requires that a restraining order / protective order hearing takes place as soon as possible to help prevent any further domestic violence incidents.

-Due to this quick turnaround time, you will want to contact a Stamford assault lawyer immediately.
+Due to this quick turnaround time, you will want to contact a Stamford assault lawyer immediately to protect your rights.

 One of the most frequently charged assault cases is third-degree assault under C.G.S. § 53a-61, because it is the easiest for prosecutors to prove in court.
 All that it takes to be arrested in Stamford Connecticut for third-degree assault is probable cause to believe that someone intentionally, recklessly, or negligently caused physical injury to another person.
 Intent to injure is not required—even an accident can get them arrested.

 The term “physical injury” is extremely easy to prove, requiring only that a victim has experienced some form of pain or bodily harm.
 No broken bones or serious injury are required for a Third Degree Assault in Stamford.
 It is classified as a Class A misdemeanor, punishable by up to one year in jail.

 Your first court date for a Stamford Connecticut arrest for third-degree assault requires you to first meet with a Family Relations Officer, followed by appearing before a Superior Court judge for your restraining/protective order hearing.
 It is a rushed hearing where the judge hears recommendations from the Family Relations Officer, the prosecutor, the domestic violence victim advocate, and the bail commissioner.
 The judge will then turn to you or your Stamford assault lawyer for legal arguments as to why a restrictive protective order should not be issued against you.